On the black sacrificial lamb

 Incidentally, this also applies within the medical profession: in Chile, for example, five politically disliked doctors around Allende were killed within a week due to denunciations by medical associations who kept black lists.

-"Indeed, people would rebel against it, unless doctors provided them with a diagnosis which explains their inability to cope with the situation as a health defect." (p.
+"Indeed, people would even rebel against it, unless doctors provided them with a diagnosis which explains their inability to cope with the situation as a health defect." (p.
 118)

 For more than half a decade, patient organizations have been the privileged fair game of medically triggered persecution by mobile murder squads protecting the state (see DAVID COOPER "The Grammar of Living" for the accumulation of analogous incidents in the Third World, no different from Europe).
 And last but not least, ILLICH sees how, in revolutionary China, medical care by learning laypeople (barefoot doctors) is once again increasingly ceded in the responsibility of academic experts.